import ThemedImage from '@theme/ThemedImage';

 Getting Started

-DeckBridge runs on your computer, speaks USB to your deck, and looks like an Elgato Network Dock on your LAN.
-Two ways to get it: run a packaged release (easiest) or build from source.
+Two ways to get DeckBridge (what it is): run a packaged release (easiest) or build from source.

 1. Get DeckBridge